Appointments

 If you can't keep an appointment please cancel it as soon as possible.
 Below are the ways in which you can cancel your appointment:

-• Reply CANCEL to your reminder text message
+- Reply CANCEL to your reminder text message

-• Use the NHS app
+- Use the NHS app

-• Phone the surgery on 01706 641409
+- Phone the surgery on 01706 641409

-Online consultation
+Online requests

-If you have a routine medical or admin query you can also contact online via Patchs.
+If you have a routine medical or admin query you can also contact the practice online via Patchs.
 This is an online service where you will be asked a few questions.
 This will be reviewed by our team and we will get back to you within 72 hours.

 When we are closed